-Since over 145 years, "Brenners", as our grand hotel is affectionately known, has presided over Lichtentaler Allee, in the heart of the verdant splendour of Baden-Baden’s famous park.
+Since almost 150 years, "Brenners", as our grand hotel is affectionately known, has presided over Lichtentaler Allee, in the heart of the verdant splendour of Baden-Baden’s famous park.
 Since opening its doors in 1872, Brenners has been in the hands of just two families, maintaining a passionate commitment to the traditions of elegant hospitality, while remaining at the vanguard of new developments.
 It was Brenners, for example, that pioneered the growth of wellness in grand hotels when we introduced an advanced spa concept in 1983.
 Over the years, the hotel has hosted numerous dignitaries from around the world: in the early days, the Shah of Persia, The King of Siam and a young King Edward VII; today, statesmen and Presidents.

 The birth of Brenners